haarrublar/Notebooks/Statistical Learning/FHR statistical Analysis/readme.md

 To perform SVM analysis, I load the "e1071" R package with the "svm" function training a support vector machine and making the classification analysis.
-Before starting the process, as the classification variable was not numerical I made the conversion and used the \tune" implementation over a sequence of size 10, and cost exponentially big.
+Before starting the process, as the classification variable was not numerical I made the conversion and used the "tune" implementation over a sequence of size 10, and cost exponentially big.

 #### Performance.
 The resulting colorful analysis plot describes the best model using color coding where darker regions imply better performance (accuracy) in the implementation.
 This is a visual way to explore the tuning implementation for SVM.
 So, we can observe that the best epsilon runs from 0 to 1, while the optimal cost is in between 110 and 40.